Albert Wolsky

 Albert Wolsky (born November 24, 1930) is an American costume designer.
 He has worked both on stage shows as well as for film, and has been nominated for an Academy Award for Best Costume Design seven times, winning two awards for his work on the films All That Jazz (1979) and Bugsy (1991).

 Early life, military service and early career

 Wolsky was born in Paris, France, but during World War II, he and the rest of his family fled to the United States to escape the German occupation.
 After graduating from the City College of New York, he served in the army from 1953 to 1956, spending most of his enlistment in Japan.
 Once he returned to the United States, he began working in his father's travel agency.
 However, he decided to change careers and took an assistant's job with notable costume maker Helene Pons.
+His first show with Pons was Camelot.
+After a year and a half working together, they went separate ways.
+The two continued to be friends for years to come.

 Career

 Wolsky became a well regarded costume designer, working both on Broadway and in the motion picture industry.